 Morning transfer to the Italianate village of Portmeirion.
 Famous as the setting for the 1960s series 'The Prisoner', the village was the life-work of architect Clough Williams-Ellis.
 A packed lunch will be provided by a local delicatessen.
 Later we travel by coach to Llangollen for a 2-night stay, stopping en route at the Bala Lake Railway.
 Evening meal at the hotel (included).

 Day 6 – Aqueduct Cruise and Llangollen Railway

 Enjoy a trip on the Thomas Telford motor boat along a five mile stretch of the Llangollen Canal UNESCO World Heritage Site, which runs along the picturesque Dee Valley and crosses the famous Pontcysyllte Aqueduct.
-Lunch will be served onboard.
-This afternoon, we board the Llangollen Railway which runs to Corwen.
+Lunch will be served on board.
+This afternoon, we board the Llangollen Railway for a return trip.
 Once again, dinner is at the hotel (included).

 Day 7 – Powis Castle and Welshpool & Llanfair Light Railway (WLLR)

 Today we visit Powis Castle & Gardens where lunch will be provided.
 Later we ride the WLLR through the Powis Estate before continuing by road to Aberystwyth, our home for the next 2 nights.
 We stay on the seafront within walking distance of the mainline railway station and the Cliff Railway - the longest electric funicular railway in Britain.

 Travel by mainline rail to Tywyn for a return journey on the Talyllyn Railway.
 Lunch is included and there will be a little free time to visit the Narrow Gauge Railway Museum before we return to Aberystwyth for an afternoon at leisure.